isomerpages/moe-yishuninnovajc/_character-and-citizenship-edu/Education & Career Guidance/Overseas University Applications.md

 Application to most US universities will be made via the [Common Application (Common App)](https://www.commonapp.org/).
 You can start filling out your application now.

 You may find a step-by-step guide to completing the Common App application [here](https://www.commonapp.org/apply/first-year-students).

-Please scan your:
-* ‘O’ level result certificate
-* JC1 and JC2 result slips

-and send the image files to your CT (College Counsellor).
-Your CT (College Counsellor) will need to upload these documents to Common Apps for you for your US University application.

 Please note that the college counsellor testimonial needs to be filled up by **your CT** and not by our ECG counsellor.